Safety and Health

 - Inflate balloons using a pump, away from the face and eyes.

 - Keep balloons away from fire, sparks and heated surfaces.

 Like other natural things, people are allergic to such as bee stings and peanuts, and latex can also cause allergic reactions ranging from minor skin irritation to anaphylaxis in a tiny percentage of the population.
 However, latex allergy doesn’t have to mean missing out on the joy of balloons.
 There are now several non-latex balloon alternatives on the market, such as foil balloons and plastic bubble balloons.

 Many balloon sticks come in three pieces; a cup which the balloon attaches to, the small part which use to connect sticks, and sticks which attach to the cup.
-The cup and connect part are fairly small and may present a choking hazard should it become loose.
-If balloons are to be given to children on sticks, we recommend parents supervise children while they are playing with it.
+The cup and connect parts are fairly small and may present a choking hazard should they become loose.
+If balloons are to be given to children on sticks, we recommend parents supervise children while they are playing with them.